thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </html>
 ```

-The first thing you will notice here is that this file is HTML5 that can be
+The first thing you will notice is that this file is HTML5 that can be correctly
-correctly displayed by any browser, because it does not include any non-HTML
+displayed by any browser because it does not include any non-HTML tags (browsers
-tags (and browsers ignore all attributes they don't understand, like `th:text`).
+ignore all attributes they don't understand, like `th:text`).

-But you may also notice that this template is not really a _valid_ HTML5 document, because
+But you may also notice that this template is not really a _valid_ HTML5
-these non-standard attributes we are using in the `th:*` form are not allowed
+document, because these non-standard attributes we are using in the `th:*` form
-by the HTML5 specification.
+are not allowed by the HTML5 specification.
 In fact, we are even adding an `xmlns:th`
 attribute to our `<html>` tag, something absolutely non-HTML5-ish:

 ```html